 Family trip to the Buangs

 Waterfall in the Buangs.
 Looks like same area as Ina holding Debra with Tom and Jandeng.
 Erickson photo taken in 1966.
-Photo on the right is from a facebook site Papua New Guinea Land of the Unexpected Image credits Ishmael Nombe
+Photo on the left is from a facebook site Papua New Guinea Land of the Unexpected Image credits Ishmael Nombe

 1963 May 25